telerik/xaml-docs/controls/raddesktopalert/desktop-alert-manager.md

 ## ShowAlert method

 In order __RadDesktopAlert__ to be visualized you need to pass it as a parameter to the __ShowAlert__ method of __RadDesktopAlertManager__.
-Using the method you could easily specify the __Show/HideAnimation__ and the __ScreenPosition__ of the DesktopAlert.
+Using that method you could easily specify the __Show/HideAnimation__ and the __ScreenPosition__ of the DesktopAlert control.

 __RadDesktopAlert__ could also be visualized by passing an object of type __DesktopAlertParameters__ to the __ShowAlert__ method.
 This is a class that holds all parameters you need to customize __RadDesktopAlert__ and it is MVVM friendly - it's main idea is for visualization and customization of __RadDesktopAlert__ in MVVM scenarios.
-The following example will demonstrate how to display an alert in such scenarios.
+The following example will demonstrate how to display an alert in such MVVM scenario.

 First, you need to create a new class named ViewModel.
-Inside it an object of type __RadDesktopAlertManager__ and a Command that calls the __ShowAlert__ method needs to be initialized.
+Inside it an object of type __RadDesktopAlertManager__ and a Command that calls the __ShowAlert__ method need to be initialized.
 For example, the command will be executed when a new mail gets received:

 #### __[C#]  Creating RadDesktopAlert in MVVM__